FREE BOOKS on specified days

-When I commenced work on SILENT FILMS & EARLY TALKIES ON DVD, I thought I'd be lucky to find 200 films that were (or had been) available.
-To my amazement, the total is closer to 1,500.
+When I commenced work on SILENT FILMS & EARLY TALKIES ON DVD, I thought I'd be lucky to find 200 feature films that were (or had been) available.
+To my amazement, the total is now closer to 2,000.
 Of course, these include collections of shorts, and there are duplicates.
 Three or four versions of some popular public domain titles can be purchased for prices ranging all the way from bargain basement to premium.
 I've looked at them all, and selected the best, regardless of price.
 And would you believe that MANY of the cheaper discs are superior in quality to the more expensive?
-I've also provided a quality rating.
+ALPHA and GRAPEVINE are the front runners so far as SILENT MOVIE CLASSICS are concerned.
+Sometimes, the Grapevine pressing is the better disc, but just as often the inexpensive Alpha version is superior, so I've also provided a quality rating.
 10/10 represents a perfect, indeed an outstanding DVD transfer.
 "Sunrise" from Fox is an excellent example of a 10/10 DVD.

 Here are just 3 sample entries from over 175 published in SILENT FILMS & EARLY TALKIES ON DVD:

 First, the cast list: Pauline Frederick (Jane Vale), Laura La Plante (Dorothy Vale), Malcolm McGregor (Robert Elliott), Tully Marshall (Scotty), Wanda Hawley (Lucy), Helen Lynch (Kate Brown), George Cooper (Mugsy), Arthur Lake (party guest who dances with Jane), Bert Roach, Bobby Mack, Frank Newburg, Billy Gould, Rolfe Sedan, Jack McDonald, William Orlamond (committee members).